RobbCorrea/RapidCycle-Web-App/README.md

 ### Notice you don't require admin priviledges to enjoy RapidCycle Web App.
 Surf our growing site.
 You may find useful information<br />
-such as the daily cost valuable scraps in Mexico.<br />
+such as the daily cost of valuable scraps in Mexico.<br />